 The Fujifilm X70 and the Fujifilm X100F are two digital cameras that were officially introduced, respectively, in January 2016 and January 2017.
 Both the X70 and the X100F are fixed lens compact cameras that are equipped with an APS-C sensor.
 The X70 has a resolution of 16 megapixel, whereas the X100F provides 24 MP.

-An illustration of the physical size and weight of the Fujifilm X70 and the Fujifilm X100F is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X70 and the Fujifilm X100F are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X70 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably larger (32 percent) than the Fujifilm X70.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (127 percent) than the Fujifilm X70.
 Moreover, the X100F is substantially heavier (38 percent) than the X70.
 In this context, it is worth noting that neither the X70 nor the X100F are weather-sealed.